 Due to the nature of the competition, we are not able to ask judges, reviewers, staff, or the audience to agree to or sign non-disclosure statements.
 ADA cannot guarantee that other individuals will not obtain access to electronic or hard copies of the business plan.
 All presentations are open to attendees, and some presentations may be videotaped.
 Attendance by media personnel is expected.

 - Copyrights & Permissions: If a contestant s use copyrighted materials and/or images from a third-party in their submissions or presentations, they must obtain permission and authorization in advance from the owners to use this material.

 Written Business Plan

-- Written Business Plan Submission: A complete written business plan from the confirmed second round participants will be due on or before 5:00 p.m. on Tuesday, July 7th (more information will be distributed to selected second-round participants).
+- Written Business Plan Submission: A complete written business plan from the confirmed second round participants will be due on or before 5:00 p.m.
+Eastern Time on Monday, July 11th (more information will be distributed to selected second-round participants).

-- Contents of the Written Business Plan: your business plan should include
+- Minimum Contents of the Written Business Plan: your business plan should include

 - Cover Page

 - Product/Service Line